johnlockejrr/doc-ufcn/README.md

-# U-FCN
+# Doc-UFCN

-Code to train and test U-FCN model.
+Code to train and test Doc-UFCN model.

 ## Introduction

-The U-FCN tool is split into three parts:
+The Doc-UFCN tool is split into three parts:

 - The code to train the model on a given dataset;
 - The code to predict the segmentation of images according to the trained model;